18 Must-Have Negotiation Skills For Procurement Professionals

 What is the Container Crisis?

 Whenever the prices of commodities go up, people always blame the ongoing pandemic.
 Factories are down, everyone is not working on-site, and that companies are paying for more on their workers working at home just to prevent the spread of the coronavirus.
-There is truth to this, one way or the other.
-But the real perpetrator is the current container crisis that is causing a lot of headaches to the global shipping industry.
+While there is a truth to this, the real perpetrator is the current container crisis that is causing a lot of headaches to the global shipping industry.

-Before COVID came, there were still small issues that affected the global shipping industry.
+Before COVID came, there were already existing issues that affected the global shipping industry.
 However, when the pandemic started and companies that build the shipping crates had to close down their factories to avoid widespread contamination, the costs for buying shipping containers have gone exponentially high.

 You should know the importance of logistics in procurement processes.
 We have an article on product sourcing where you can learn more as to why any problems in the sourcing industry can cause a lot of problems for procurement companies.
 We also tackle more about this issue in our Negotiation Course For Procurement Professionals in which you can enroll online and take part.